Fees and Expenses

 An undergraduate degree-seeking student must be in full-time status each semester.
 Any undergraduate student who is enrolled in at least 12 credit hours is considered full-time.
 A student who believes that special circumstances may require him or her to carry fewer than 12 semester hours in any semester (including a senior in his or her last semester) must seek approval to be part-time from his or her respective college.
 This request and conversion, if approved, must be made before the sixth class day of a fall or spring semester.
 If permission is granted, the dean will notify the Office of Student Accounts of the change of status and an adjustment to tuition will be made if necessary.
 There will be no adjustment of tuition unless permission is given by the dean and the class schedule is changed before the sixth class day of the fall or spring semester.

-The technology fee provides partial funding for the University’s enterprise-wide technology infrastructure, which provides all students access to the Internet, e-mail, courseware, campus clusters, and a wide array of the latest software.
-This fee provides for the growth in student services, such as course and degree requirements, Web Registration, and value-added Internet related capabilities.
+- Technology Fee: The Technology Fee provides partial funding for the University’s enterprise-wide technology infrastructure, which delivers all students access to the internet, e-mail, courseware, campus clusters, and a wide array of the latest software.
+It also provides for growth in student services, including course and degree requirements, web registration, and value-added internet-related capabilities.

 Student Accident and Illness Insurance Plan

 To assist in financing any medical or hospital bills, a student health insurance plan is available to students.
-Notre Dame requires all international students to have health insurance coverage comparable to the University Plan; therefore, they are automatically enrolled in and charged for the student health insurance plan.
+Notre Dame requires incoming undergraduate students, all international students, and returning students who have not previously waived out of the plan to have health insurance coverage comparable to the University Plan; therefore, they are automatically enrolled in and charged for the student health insurance plan.

 Students who do not wish to participate in this plan, and have other comparable health insurance coverage, may submit a request to waive the health insurance.
 Please note that the waiver request must be submitted annually by the published deadline or the student will be responsible for paying the cost of the insurance.
 For information on the current insurance rates and the waiver request process, please visit the University Health Services website at https://uhs. nd.edu/insurance-billing/.